Procurement and Payables Policy

 • Approved in Original Form: August 27, 2018

-Maintenance of Policy: Finance and Administration
+Maintenance of Policy: Executive Director for Procurement and Payable Services, Finance and Administrative Services

 Policy

-Expenditure of Funds that Reflect the University’s Mission and Values
+I. Expenditure of Funds that Reflect the University’s Mission and Values

-The University considers fiscal responsibility and the prudent expenditure of funds to be an important responsibility and reflective of the University’s mission and the Marianist values.
-Purchasing decisions should be made with consideration given to the total lifecycle cost of an item, including but not limited to the acquisition, usage, energy, maintenance, repair and disposal costs.
-Further, those making purchasing decisions should enable equal access to women, minority, and historically underutilized business enterprises.
-The University views its purchasing decisions as opportunities to choose environmentally and socially preferable products and services, to support vendors with strong commitments to sustainability, to support the local economy, and to pursue the common good.
+The University considers the prudent expenditure of funds to be an important responsibility and reflective of the University’s mission and the Marianist values.
+The University is uniquely positioned to foster partnerships in the local and global community.
+Thus, the University views its purchasing decisions as opportunities to choose environmentally and socially preferable products and services, to support vendors with strong commitments to sustainability, to support the local economy, and to pursue the common good.

-Delegation of Authority and Expenditure Levels
+V. Delegation of Authority and Expenditure Levels

+VI.
 Supplier Standard of Behavior

 The University of Dayton’s suppliers will recognize and act in accordance with the Catholic and Marianist standards of honesty, dignity, and respect.
 Suppliers agree not to engage in any conduct in violation of any state or federal statute, regulation or ordinance; conduct involving moral turpitude; conduct in violation of the University’s policies; or any other conduct that is inconsistent with, embarrassing to or destructive to the University’s identity as a Catholic and Marianist institution.